• Discounts and special offers

 New York courts can rescind a home sale if the owner previously established a reputation that the house was haunted and then sold it to an unwitting buyer.
 Similarly, in New Jersey, a seller must disclose “a property purportedly being haunted” if asked by the buyer.
 Massachusetts and Minnesota, on the other hand, simply mention paranormal or supernatural activity as a “psychologically affected” attribute that doesn’t require disclosure.

-The disturbing news of a death in a home can give some potential buyers the jitters, and eight states have laws that compel sellers to disclose a death on the property, per the analysis.
+The disturbing news of a death in a home can give some potential buyers the jitters, and nine states have laws that may compel sellers to disclose a death on the property, per the analysis.

-Californian sellers must disclose a death on the property, natural or otherwise, within three years, per the analysis.
+Californian sellers must disclose a death on the property, natural or otherwise, within three years.
 In Alaska, a murder or suicide within one year must be disclosed.
 In South Dakota, a seller must disclose if a homicide or suicide occurred on the property.
 In New Hampshire, a homicide or suicide on the property must be disclosed if asked.
 Georgia and New Jersey sellers must disclose any deaths if asked.

-Delaware and South Carolina sellers must disclose psychologically affected attributes, which can include a death on the property, if asked.
+Delaware, Kentucky and South Carolina sellers must disclose stigmatizing factors, which can include a death on the property, if asked.

 To buy or fly away?